OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 # 3.0 OPAE Software Development Kit
 <a name="OPAESWDevKit"></a>
-The <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK software stack sits in user space on top of the Intel® <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> kernel drivers.
-It is a common software infrastructure layer that simplifies and streamlines the integration of programmable accelerators such as FPGAs into software applications and environments. <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and re-configure programmable accelerators. <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> is designed to support a layered, common programming model across different platforms and devices.
-To learn more about <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span>, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, please visit the [OPAE.io](https://opae.github.io/2.1.0/docs/fpga_tools/opae.io/opae.io.html) page.
+The OPAE SDK software stack sits in user space on top of the Intel® OFS kernel drivers.
+It is a common software infrastructure layer that simplifies and streamlines the integration of programmable accelerators such as FPGAs into software applications and environments.
+OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and re-configure programmable accelerators.
+OPAE is designed to support a layered, common programming model across different platforms and devices.
+To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, please visit the [OPAE.io] page.

-The <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK source code is contained within a single GitHub repository hosted at the [OPAE Github](https://github.com/OPAE/opae-sdk/tree/release/2.0.11).
+The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE GitHub].
 This repository is open source and should not require any permissions to access.